CerebusOSS/pycbsdk/README.md

 print(config)
 ```

-You may also try the provided test script with `python -m pycbsdk.examples.print_rates` or via the shortcut: `pycbsdk-rates`.
+You may also try one of the provided test scripts

+* `python -m pycbsdk.examples.print_rates` or via the entrypoint `pycbsdk-rates`.
+* `python -m pycbsdk.examples.comments`

 ## Introduction